nolanlawson/AppTracker/README.txt

-App Tracker is a widget that automatically tracks your recent and most used apps.
+App Tracker is a productivity widget that gives you a window to your app usage history.

-Page through your recent app history, or fill up a 4x4 screen with your top apps!
-Lots of combinations in the premium version.
+With the premium version, you can page beyond the first 4 apps, or even fill up a 4x4 screen with your top 16!
+Lots of combinations.

-The premium version is simply a license for App Tracker Free.
+Note: this is simply a license for App Tracker Free.
 You'll still need the free version installed.